khanMurat/BauBuddyVero/README.md

 # BauBuddyVero

-BauBuddy is an iOS application designed to help construction site workers manage tasks efficiently.
-The app interacts with a remote API to fetch tasks, which users can view, search, and filter through a user-friendly interface.
-It utilizes a robust local storage system for offline access, ensuring vital task information is available anytime, anywhere.

 ## Features
 - Fetch and display a list of tasks from a remote API.
 - Offline access to tasks using a local SQL database.